tcarissa/Networks-1/README.md

 than two students are interested in the same topic, just come up with an different angle.

-Your card will have a number on it that will correspond to one of the files below:
+Your card will have a number on it that will correspond to one of the files below.
+You will make your edits to my repository using the file that corresponds with your number.
+I created these files on my mac via the terminal, but you will make changes via the github web interface.
+This is very easy; I will show you how to do this in class today.

 ```
 Lawrences-MacBook-Pro:Networks lawrencejones$ ls